 211 MSEC Restoration and Revegetation Plan 9.0 MAINTENANCE AND REPORTING

 Regular maintenance and reporting are essential for project success.
-Regular maintenance includes weeding and maintaining fencing, if constructed.
+Regular maintenance includes weeding and maintaining fencing, if fencing is constructed.
 Maintenance and reporting will be performed as described in Table 3.
 Table 3 - Six Year Restoration Maintenance and Reporting Schedule

 Task

 Year 1 Year 2 Year 3-5 Year 5

 Maintenance Weeding As needed As needed Annually Annually Fencing Monthly Quarterly Annually Annually

 Inspections/Repair Trash Removal As needed Quarterly Annually Annually

 Reporting Upon Completion As-built of Construction Email Progress Quarterly Quarterly Biannually N/A Reports Annual Report Yes Yes Yes Yes

 As-Built Report Within 30 days of the completion of project construction, the As-Built report will be submitted to BLM for approval.
-Once approved, the six-year monitoring, maintenance and reporting period will begin.
-The purpose of the As-Built report is to document implementation of the pre- and post-construction restoration tasks described in Table 3 and describe any changes made during implementation.
-At a minimum the As-Built report will include:
+Once approved, the six-year monitoring, maintenance, and reporting period will begin.
+The purpose of the As-Built report is to document implementation of the pre-construction and post-construction restoration tasks described in Table 3 and describe any changes made during implementation.
+At a minimum, the As-Built report will include:

-cent Discussion of how the project was implemented, key personnel responsible for the project, any problems encountered and how they were resolved.
+cent Discussion of how the project was implemented, key personnel responsible for the project, any problems encountered and how problems were resolved.

 cent A chronology of the implementation with dates and names of contractors and key personnel responsible for implementing restoration tasks.

-cent Photo documentation of all milestone restoration tasks (Le. earthwork, seeding, signage)
+cent Photo documentation of all milestone restoration tasks (i.e., earthwork, seeding, signage)

 cent Copies of field notes or log entries from biological monitors present.

 cent A map of the restoration site indicating treatment locations, the location of photo points, quantitative reference sites and monitoring sites.

 cent Scans of the seed tags or any germination viability testing performed on wild collected seed used for seeding.

 cent Copies of dated invoices from contractors and subcontractors that provided services for the project.

 cent Baseline data collected for quantitative monitoring.

 Progress Reports Progress reports will be provided to BLM using the schedule described in Table 3.
-The purpose of the progress reports is to document regular site monitoring by the proponent or designated |Page 13
+The purpose of the progress reports is to document regular site monitoring by the proponent or designated contractor.

-212 MSEC Restoration and Revegetation Plan contractor.
 Progress reports are not expected to be extensive and are anticipated to be delivered in an email or similar format.
 At a minimum, the progress reports will include:

 cent The dates and name(s) of the biological monitor(s) completing the site assessments.

 cent A brief discussion of site conditions.

 cent A discussion of problems encountered with recommendations for corrective actions, if necessary.

 cent The dates and a brief description of all maintenance activities completed during the monitoring period.

 Annual Reports Annual reports will be provided to BLM using the schedule described in Table 3.
 The annual report will be provided to BLM by December 31 of each calendar year.
-The purpose of the annual report is to summarize maintenance and monitoring activities for the year, document wildlife activity of the site, report the results of the annual qualitative and quantitative monitoring activities, compare current seasons findings with the base line and previous years to evaluate project progress towards meeting annual performance targets the final performance standards, identify potential problems, and, if necessary, recommend corrective actions. |Page 14
+The purpose of the annual report is to summarize maintenance and monitoring activities for the year, document wildlife activity of the site, report the results of the annual qualitative and quantitative monitoring activities, compare current seasons findings with the base line and previous years to evaluate project progress towards meeting annual performance targets and the final performance standards, identify potential problems, and, if necessary, recommend corrective actions.